 But why?
 If Jesus wanted to heal people, why did he not want the man to spread the news?

 This is, in fact, the opposite of what the many evangelists do with their 'big tent' ministries.
 They will actually pay the media to broadcast to the public all their supposed powers of healing.
-Other, more conservative ecclesiastical sects will advertise in papers and put big signs out front of their churches in order to attract people into the church.
+Other, more conservative sectarian sects will advertise in papers and put big signs out front of their churches in order to attract people into the church.
 Many of them will get creative with their advertising - trying to differentiate themselves from their "competition."

 Because they are looking for followers.
 Sure, they may say they want to save others, and they may sincerely think they can, but the appointed leaders of sectarian institutions essentially want followers.
 They want throngs of people to crowd around them asking to be healed or touched or prayed for.